avarakin/AstroPiMaker4/README.md

 This will take an hour or so.
 It may ask some questions, so monitor the process.
 You will need to reboot Pi after that.
 Once Pi is up, you should be able to see it as RPI in the list of available Access Points.
 Password is "password" but can be changed in the script.
 Once connected to WAP,  IP address of PI is 10.0.0.1

+# Steps after installation
+1. Reboot the system.
+2. Connect to it using VNC
+3. Installer creates a startup script indi.sh in home directory which you need to edit to include your drivers
+4. You can change the look and feel of desktop to be more conventional by opening Gnome Tweaks tool and enabling "Dash to Panel" and "System Monitor" extensions